golang/proposal/design/24543-non-cooperative-preemption.md

 references are a good reason to stop a program.
 It's not clear it can work at all under many debuggers on OS X due to a [kernel bug](https://bugs.llvm.org/show_bug.cgi?id=22868).

+## Non-cooperative preemption

+*Non-cooperative preemption* switches between concurrent execution contexts without explicit preemption checks or assistance from those contexts.
+This is used by all modern desktop and server operating systems to switch between threads.
+Without this, a single poorly-behaved application could wedge the entire system, much like how a single poorly-behaved goroutine can currently wedge a Go application.
+It is also a convenient abstraction: it lets us program as if there are an infinite number of CPUs available, hiding the fact that the OS is time-multiplexing a finite number of CPUs.

+Operating system schedulers use hardware interrupt support to switch a running thread into the OS scheduler, which can save that thread's state such as its CPU registers so that it can be resumed later.
+In Go, we would use operating system support to do the same thing.
+On UNIX-like operating systems, this can be done using signals.

+However, because of the garbage collector, Go has requirements that an operating system does not: Go must be able to find the live pointers on a goroutine's stack wherever it stops it.
+Most of the complexity of non-cooperative preemption in Go derives from this requirement.

 ## Proposal